science

 New ammonia reactor

-An ammonia synthesis plant is a large-scale industrial facility.
+Ammonia synthesis is a large-scale industrial process.
 Photo: Adobe Stock

 New reactor for the hydrogen economy of the future